 In general, you must report crop insurance proceeds in the year you receive them.
 Federal crop disaster payments are treated as crop insurance proceeds.
-However, if 2001 was the year of damage, you may elect to include certain proceeds in income for 2002.
+However, if 2004 was the year of damage, you can elect to include certain proceeds in income for 2005.
 To make this election, check the box on line 8c and attach a statement to your return.
 See Pub.
-225 for a description of the proceeds for which an election may be made and for what you must include in your statement.
+225 for a description of the proceeds for which an election can be made and for what you must include in your statement.

-Generally, if you elect to defer any eligible crop insurance proceeds, you must defer all such crop insurance proceeds (including Federal disaster payments).
+Generally, if you elect to defer any eligible crop insurance proceeds, you must defer all such crop insurance proceeds (including federal disaster payments).

-Enter on line 8a the total crop insurance proceeds you received in 2001, even if you elect to include them in income for 2002.
+Enter on line 8a the total crop insurance proceeds you received in 2004, even if you elect to include them in income for 2005.

-Enter on line 8b the taxable amount of the proceeds you received in 2001.
-Do not include proceeds you elect to include in income for 2002.
+Enter on line 8b the taxable amount of the proceeds you received in 2004.
+Do not include proceeds you elect to include in income for 2005.

-Enter on line 8d the amount, if any, of crop insurance proceeds you received in 2000 and elected to include in income for 2001.
+Enter on line 8d the amount, if any, of crop insurance proceeds you received in

+2003 and elected to include in income for 2004.